Top Bar

 Mission Statement:

-Our mission is to facilitate collaboration between students, parents, staff, the Board of Education and the community in order to promote inclusion, understanding of, respect for and support of all children with special needs in our community.
+Our mission is to facilitate collaboration between students, parents, staff, the Board of Education and the community in order to promote inclusion, understanding of, respect for and support of all students with disabilities in our community.

 Special Education Parent Advisory Groups are required for all school districts in New Jersey.
 The purpose of these groups is to provide opportunities for parents and community members to offer input to the district on specific issues.
 New Jersey Administrative Code 6A:14-1.2(h) states that: